Caio-Dantas/unstructured-specifications-app/docs/README.md

-# Specification Service
+# Unstructured Specification App

-Backend service for specifications-app managing Bulk Import and Export of unstructured specifications.
+App for managing Bulk Import and Export of unstructured specifications.